% Digital Solidarity Networks

 TERF = Trans Exclusionary Radical Feminists

 In such a context, we feel the response-ability to suggest a different approach to technology which does not reinforce capitalist ideals of productivity in situations of crisis (i.e.: "business as usual").
 One that promotes collective networks of solidarity that don't rely on data extractivist models, reconsider the figure of the user, and can be adapted to the specificities of each situation.
-Luckily, there are already plenty of kickass, inspiring initiatives doing great work in this area.
-With this pad, we hope to share some of them.
+Luckily, there are already plenty of inspiring initiatives doing great work in this area.
+With this pad, we hope to share some of them and contribute to cross-pollination.

 So if you are interested in experimenting with other digital infrastructures, we invite organisations, collectives and individuals to look closer into these alternatives and support them to the best of their abilities, by either hosting their own versions of the software, therefore diminishing the visitor load, or providing financial compensation for someone else's services.
 There are many tools and hosting initiatives to start exploring and engaging with.